 Dieting Success and Failure Rates

 Much of the research about dieting focuses on weight loss — which (at least in the literature) shows a wide range of success and failure.
-While statistics vary, one oft-cited July 2005 study in The American Journal of Clinical Nutrition concluded that:
+According to the University of Pennsylvania's Weight and Eating Disorders Program%20keep%20the%20weight%20off.):

 On average, people with overall healthier diets are less likely to try to lose weight than those who have unhealthier diets, according to a 2005 Gallup poll.
 Here's the breakdown: